Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: Task Overview

 The procedure is similar to that of option evaluation for CQ generation, in that it uses the partial match method with the Hungarian algorithm to determine the optimal alignment between predicted and reference answers.

 The only difference is that $\text{max}_{i}^{prec}$ and $\text{max}_{i}^{rec}$ for each aligned pair of predicted and reference answers are computed differently, because in QA, the correct answer may be expressed in multiple ways, e.g., ``Michael Jordan", ``MJ", and ``Jordan".
 Thus, a predicted answer is compared with all variations of the same answer, and the max score is used for that pair.
+Then, precision, recall, and F1 are calculated as before, with the newly computed $\text{max}_{i}^{prec}$ and $\text{max}_{i}^{rec}$.